puneetguptaa1/fynd.v1/README.md

-# Fynd - Version 1
+# Fynd - AI-assisted Dining Recommendations

-AI Enabled Evening Planner with a Restaurant focus
+Fynd is an AI-assisted web service that allows users to make natural-language dining requests and receive a curated list of restaurant recommendations that match their criteria.

 ## Features